The-Systems/CloudNet-Webinterface/UPDATE.md

 ## Installation

 1. Load the webinterface.jar into the Modules folder of the CloudNet-Master
-2. Reloade the CloudNet-Master with "rl all"
+2. Reload the CloudNet-Master with "rl all"
 3. Start the Setup with "wisetup"
 4. Complete the setup